 Does an IUI work every time?

 Unfortunately, an IUI just like all forms of insemination, be it through intercourse, home insemination, or IVF, does not work every time.
 Sadly, no method does!
 Depending on the underlying cause of your subfertility, an IUI can take several attempts and your doctor will guide you on how many IUIs they recommend for you.
 A typical success rate is anywhere between 10-20% per month.

 There are many people who simply need an alternative method to inseminate and find themselves looking into intrauterine insemination.
 If you’re one of those folks, there may be some potential options you can consider like home insemination, doctor provided ICI, and potentially you may even be a better candidate for IVF.

 Is Mosie an IUI alternative?

 Mosie is a less invasive form of insemination called intracervical insemination or ICI for short.
 It is also referred to as IVI for intravaginal insemination.
 Because it's significantly more affordable and can be done at home, it can be an ideal alternative for people considering IUI.
-In fact, a clinical study found pregnancy rates with The Mosie Kit to be comparable or superior to pregnancy rates of both IUI and timed intercourse.
-The patent-pending Mosie syringe is designed to safely deposit sperm through home insemination.
+In fact, a clinical study found pregnancy rates with The Mosie Kit to be comparable to pregnancy rates of both IUI and intercourse.
+The patented Mosie syringe is designed to safely deposit sperm through home insemination.
 Mosie’s design is ideal for removing potential obstacles that certain couples may have.
 Some people find that using Mosie in the comfort of their own home and on their own terms is a big stress reliever.
 And not having to pay for an expensive procedure or inject their body full of medications is also a relief!